London Olympics inspiring figure-hugging fashions

 OLYMPIC BOOST

-The British fashion industry, which has a direct value to the British economy of 21 billion pounds, is also set to benefit from the Olympics in terms of sales.
+The British fashion industry, which has a direct value to the British economy of 21 billion pounds ($33 billion), is also set to benefit from the Olympics in terms of sales.

 "We're planning a lot of traffic in the stores and I'm sure we'll do some nice business," Burberry Chief Executive Angela Ahrendts told Reuters on the sidelines of Fashion Week.